nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 Note that the lidar panoptic challenge classes differ from the general nuScenes classes, as detailed below.

 ## Classes
-The nuScenes-panoptic dataset comes with annotations for 32 classes ([details](https://www.nuscenes.org/data-annotation)).
+The Panoptic nuScenes dataset comes with annotations for 32 classes ([details](https://www.nuscenes.org/data-annotation)).
 Some of these only have a handful of samples.
 Just as for the nuScenes-lidarseg dataset, we merge similar classes and remove rare classes.
 This results in 10 thing classes and 6 stuff classes for the lidar panoptic challenge.
-Below we show the table of panoptic challenge classes and their counterparts in the nuScenes-panoptic dataset.
+Below we show the table of panoptic challenge classes and their counterparts in the Panoptic nuScenes dataset.
 For more information on the classes and their frequencies, see [this page](https://www.nuscenes.org/nuscenes#data-annotation).